Zxhjlk/Phase3Project/README.md

 <h3 align="center">Predicting Tanzanian Well Functionality</h3>
 </div>
 <p>
-This project aims to build a model to accurately predict the functionality of Tanzanian wells in order to efficiently allocate resources to have them repaired
+This project aims to build a model to accurately predict the functionality of Tanzanian wells in order to efficiently allocate resources to have them repaired.
+We deemed false positives, wells predicted functional but in reality are not, to be worse than a false negative, wells predicted non-functional but are in fact functional.
+Thus our model was built penalizing false positives.
 </p>

 ## Data